Hungarian sour cherry pastry / Meggyes pite

 • Serve it warm with pita bread (recipe).

-• I also served it with Hummus (recipe) and Eggplant parmesan (recipe).
+• I also served it with Hummus (recipe) and Eggplant Parmesan (recipe).

 Source